UltEng/DSLS-DE-Mini-Project/README.md

 6. Create a query to get the company name in customer table that make purchase above 500 in 1997
 7. Create a query to get the product name that is in the top 5 highest sales each month in 1997
 8. Create a view to see Order Details that containt OrderID, ProductID, ProductName, UnitPrice, Quantity, Discount, Price After Discount.
-9. Create a procedure invoice to call CustomerID, CustomerName/company name, OrderID, OrderDate, RequiredDate, ShippedDate if it have certain CustomerID input.
+9. Create a procedure invoice to call CustomerID, CustomerName/company name, OrderID, OrderDate, RequiredDate, ShippedDate if it have certain CustomerID input
-The .sql file and result can be check in the Intermediate Queries Folder

 ### b.
 Case Study